princessmaximacenter/network-filesystem-shares/README.md

 The ACLists on the share directory (i.e. `/shares/foobar`) are the _de facto_ share permissions.

 ### Shared Files
-Within the example above, all the _files_ have the original ACEntries **with** the ACEntries for Alice and Bob appended.
+Within the example above, all the _files_ have the original ACEntries.
+These NEED to include reading permissions.
-This is not a real problem since Alice and Bob cannot traverse `/data` and `/raw_data` directories, and can only go through the `/shares/foobar` directory tree.
-However, when revoking access the new ACEntries have to be carefully 'un-appended'.
-(`nfs4_share delete` does this for you!)

 ### Shared Directories
 Any _subdirectories_ from the source that end up in foobar are **different subdirectories(!)**.
 The directories from